ThePhD/ThePhD.github.io/_posts/2020-09-03-embed and std embed.markdown

 The ability to pass this to function calls is less cool if you cannot specify your own types, but it is still nice to know that this compiles, runs, and returns the expected values in my test implementation in Clang.
 It solidifies the expectation that even though I implemented the internals of `#embed` using a compiler built-in for compilation speed and memory size, it is still usable in other locations.
 (Of course, I expect the implementation to break if I tried it in other places; I'm a librarian, not a compiler engineer.)

 For the people I work with and the companies that early-adopted `#embed` and my various derpjob patches, this covers about 75% of the landscape they care about.
 The other folks are going to have to write `constexpr` parsers for `unsigned char` data.
+Sorry, I tried my best, dear reader!

 ### Well, if we are stuck with only one type, why not `std::byte`?